mrsilver76/retrobat-runner/README.md

 - RetroBat is copyright &copy; Adrien Chalard and the RetroBat Team.
 For more details visit the [website](https://www.retrobat.org/) or the [GitHub repository](https://github.com/RetroBat-Official).

 ## 🕰️ Version history

+### 1.4.0 (xx November 2025)
+- Removed automatic preference for `RetroBat-new.exe` because RetroBat v7.5.1 no longer uses this executable and doesn’t delete it during upgrades, so RetroBat Runner can’t rely on it being the correct one.
+- If "shutdown" or "restart" is used within EmulationStation, RetroBat Runner will attempt to execute any configured exit command prior to closing.

 ### 1.3.2 (22nd August 2025)
 - Added support for RetroBat v7.3 by launching `RetroBat-new.exe` when the button combo is pressed.
 Older versions using `RetroBat.exe` are still supported.